 Raised with toxic shame as a guiding force, many women with abusive husbands and limited career potentials themselves stayed on with nasty and abusive marriages.
 Why?
 Because everyone who was raised to overlook and enable abusers for their own selfish ends conversationally shamed and completely sabotaged them.

-Weak Narcissists happy to stay in abusive marriages with stronger predators because it made their fiscal and social lives easier are to blame for teaching their sons and daughters that if they tried to leave a dysfunctional family or abusive marriage that not only would they fail to thrive, their own children would be directly harmed by loss of money, social support, and (in essence) being able to brag about their own bloodline.
-Family reputation was supposed to be preserved at all cost, especially to protect the Abuser from having his or her name defamed.
+Weak Narcissists are happy to stay in abusive marriages with stronger predators because it made their fiscal and social lives easier are to blame for teaching their sons and daughters that if they tried to leave a dysfunctional family or abusive marriage that not only would they fail to thrive, their own children would be directly harmed by the loss of money, social support, and (in essence) being able to brag about their own bloodline.
+Family reputation was supposed to be preserved at all costs, especially to protect the Abuser from having his or her name defamed.

 It was a time-honored tradition to keep domestic violence and abuse secret.
 If a child or family member was being bullied and had boo to say about it, the friends and family would gleefully engage in the act of mobbing the emotional person.
 No one thought twice about hurting another person to “toughen them up” — something that helped Western Civilization members learn how to industrialize nations and win wars but left the moral, intellectual, and emotional nature of some of the world’s brightest minds absolutely crippled socially and emotionally, suffering through a lifetime of heartbreaking confusion and shame.

 If a woman left an abusive husband, she was clearly told she was being stupid and selfish.
 If a man wanted to leave a woman who was abusing him verbally, physically, sexually, financially, psychologically, or emotionally?
 He would have absolutely and without question have been considered unmanly or without a backbone.